tschaub/suite/integrationdocs/source/howtouse.rst

 Create Your Map
 ---------------

-Now that you have your data imported and styled, you can now put it all together into a map.
-GeoExplorer allows creation of web mapping applications based on data served through GeoServer.
+Now that you have your data imported and styled, you can now organize your layers and compose them into a finished map.
+GeoExplorer allows creation of web mapping applications based on layers served through GeoServer.

 #.
-Open up GeoExplorer.
-You can do this by going to the :menuselection:`Start Menu --> Programs --> OpenGeo Suite --> GeoExplorer` or by opening a web browser and navigating to http://localhost:8080/geoserver/www/GeoExplorer .
+Run GeoExplorer.
+You can do this by going to the :menuselection:`Start Menu --> Programs --> OpenGeo Suite --> GeoExplorer --> GeoExplorer` or by opening a web browser and navigating to http://localhost:8080/geoserver/www/GeoExplorer .

    .. todo:: Screenshot of GX